 Our application does not ask for your "secret sauce" and there is no reason you have to disclose this to us if you're not comfortable doing so.
 We hope that our reputation speaks for itself on this topic.

 Yes.
-We think it's best not to outsource your core product or service, but it obviously works in some cases.
+We think it's best not to outsource your core product or service, but that works in some cases.
 We're happy to consider any application.
 Just remember that we're primarily focused on the team and the opportunity.
 As CEO, your job is to make sure that you have taken the necessary steps to secure the IP created by your team wherever they are.

 See our alumni page.

 How easy is public transportation to BRIIA's office?

 Public transportation is very easy and is free when you are part of any BRIIA program.
 BRIIA is located within Bishop Ranch in San Ramon California.
 There is regular and direct bus service from Bishop Ranch to BART (electric rail service connecting the entire Bay Area) in Walnut Creek and Dublin.
 In addition, there is bus service to the ACE train in Pleasanton (connecting the San Jose area and the Central Valley).
 Click here to check out the details.